Donnerskirchen: World War II

-During World War II a small concentration camp was located near the village.
+During World War II, Donnerskirchen formed part of the central construction sector (Eisenstadt) of the planned South-east wall.
+A small concentration camp was located near the village.
 In 1951, Nikolaus Schorn was convicted of the murder of Jewish slave laborers in the Donnerskirchen camp in January, 1945, and sentenced to life imprisonment.
 Schorn was head of the camp.
 Most of his victims were Hungarian Jews.

 Transport

 The Pannonia Railway had a station in the community.